-Your baby is growing and this week, she'll start to get her eye colour!
-Here’s everything you can expect in your body and your baby to be doing in your eighth week of pregnancy.
+Your baby is growing and this week, they'll even get their eye colour!
+Here’s everything you can expect from both your body and your baby in your eighth week of pregnancy.

 How big is my baby at eight weeks pregnant?